 Turning to the nearest of my siblings, I knew what I had to do.
 I whispered something in his ear, and he in turn, whispered to the one next to him, and so on until all eyes were wiped and everyone had a purpose.
 In silent agreement, they all began to file out, kissing two fingers and touching the bed with them as they left one by one.

 Mom looked up as we all filed out of the room.
 She saw her children offering love to their father.
 I was the last one out.
 “Don’t worry, Mom.
 We will take care of this.”

 She said nothing, just watched as I closed the door.

 The next day, we started the clean up from the great disaster.
 Moxie spun some tale about seismic vibrations, blah blah blah, for the media.
 Aunt Dem took care of any and all legal matters.
-Ares started work immediately repairing the building, and Kratos and Bia worked on helping with the installation of the new security system.
-One of us was outside Dad’s door at all times.
+Ares started work immediately repairing the building, and one of us was outside Dad’s door at all times.
 Security was tripled at the building now.